aleksandarsandev/propeller-api-tests/README.md

 ###  Notes

 - The pipeline validates the integration between the test suite and the API service.
-- If the base repository contains issues, tests may fail until the fixes from this branch are applied.
+- If the base repository contains issues, tests may fail until the fixes from new branch are applied.